-Our 2005 Long-Term Equity Incentive Plan provides that the Compensation Committee may, at its discretion, decide to vest the non-vested portion of a grantee's restricted stock, restricted stock units or stock options grant if a grantee's employment is terminated due to death, disability or retirement.
-All awards under the 2005 Long-Term Equity Incentive Plan allow for the accelerated vesting of any non-vested portion of a restricted stock, restricted stock unit or stock option grant in the event of a change-in-control of the Company, whether or not the grantee is subsequently terminated.
+Our 2005 Long-Term Equity Incentive Plan provides that the Compensation Committee may, at its discretion, decide to vest the non-vested portion of a grantee's restricted stock, restricted stock units or stock option award if a grantee's employment is terminated due to death, disability or retirement.
+All non-vested equity awards under the 2005 Long-Term Equity Incentive Plan shall vest on an accelerated basis in the event of a change-in-control of the Company, whether or not the grantee is subsequently terminated.